08 Dec VPN – What is it? Why is it on my Kid’s iPhone?

 Stay Connected to the Latest Digital News!

 Do you want to stay connected to our latest tech news for parents?
 Just text the word “protect” to 66866 to receive our free, bi-weekly newsletter.
-Here’s last week’s newsletter.
+Here’s an example newsletter.

 I love life.
 Seriously!
 Each.
 Day.
 A. Gift.
 Former CPA, business advisor, youth pastor, development director, porn survivor.
 Current marketing manager for Covenant Eyes and CEO of PYE.
 God shares wild ideas with me about life while I run.
 I love guiding parents to teach their kids how to use technology well while protecting them from the bad stuff.